telerik/winforms-docs/editors/datetimepicker/how-to/customize-radcalendar-programmatically.md

 {{endregion}}

-The result is shown on the screenshot below:
+>caption Figure 1: The result from the above code:

 ![editors-datetimepicker-how-to-customize-radcalendar-programmatically 001](images/editors-datetimepicker-how-to-customize-radcalendar-programmatically001.png)